yzhai64/fh-agents-course/README.md

 ## Content

 The course is divided into 5 units.
-That will take you from the basics of agents to a final assignment with a benchmark.
+That will take you from **the basics of agents to a final assignment with a benchmark**.

-Sign up here (it free) 👉 http://eepurl.com/i7MQOU
+Don't forget to ⭐ the repository (it helps other to discover the course) 🤗 Sign up here (it free) 👉 http://eepurl.com/i7MQOU
 | Unit | Topic                          | Description                                                                 |
 |------|--------------------------------|-----------------------------------------------------------------------------|